After 24 hours of research evaluating 32 products, we picked Ironman Gravity 4000 Inversion Table as our top choice.

 The product dimensions are 49 x 32 x 4.7 inches.

 This table only costs $99.99 on Amazon but works as well as any other high-quality inversion table.
 The only thing we'd love to see is a little more ankle support, but for the price, you really can't beat this deal.

-Say hello to the most therapeutic inversion table!
+Say hello to the most therapeutic inversion table on our list.
 Thanks to the massage and heating pads, you'll be able to stretch your back while relaxing like never before.

 Your ankles will be supported, but not super cushioned.
-Also, this machine folds up but still takes up some storage.
+Also, this machine folds up, but, even folded, it still takes up quite a bit of space.

 This table is exceptionally secure and uses a two-way adjustment system, providing you with the ultimate balance and support.
 The ankle system will assure you never feel out of place, thanks to the adjustable holders.

 With the advanced heating and massage pad, you'll want to stay on this inversion table all day - and it's got the durability to support you!

 You can adjust your height and headrest to achieve the perfect balance with this inversion table.
 The 6-angle pin system is easily adjustable and leaves you secure and comfortable.

 The Ergonomical Ankle Holding System locks your ankles into place and keeps you secure in any position.
 Unfortunately, the ankle support is not super padded, so you may want to wear thick socks to keep your ankles comfy while using.

 This table can hold up to 300lbs and anyone ranging from 4'10" to 6'6", and folds up easily for storage.